Skip links

 Table of Contents

-As an , we love to consider how content, keywords and links impact search engine rankings.
+As an , we love to consider how content, keywords and links impact rankings.
 However, the focus of your website's design should be for users with disabilities – that way everyone will see the full potential of your website.

 Accessibility is an important aspect of SEO that many people overlook.
-However, places a high value on sites that are accessible for users with disabilities.
+However, Google places a high value on sites that are accessible for users with disabilities.

 If you don't know where to start or would like to get better at ranking your skills, today I will talk all about building accessibility into your in this blog.